-7. Marking Score Card: With the exception of E.7.f above, no more than five points shall be imposed for infractions in any single attempt of a section.
+Marking Score Card: With the exception of E.8.f above, no more than five points shall be imposed for infractions in any single attempt of a section.

-d) Violation of rules 8.b or 8.c may result in review by the Trialsmaster and/or The Trials Committee who may impose penalties.
+Violation of rules 9.b or 9.c may result in review by the Trialsmaster and/or The Trials Committee who may impose penalties.

-9. The time limit of the trials event must be announced at the riders' meeting.
+The time limit of the trials event must be announced at the riders' meeting.
 Once the event has started, the time limit cannot be changed.
-After the time limit, the rider may arrive late, but penalty points will be added for arrival at the scoring table after scheduled time at the rate of one point per minute.
-Any rider turning in his scorecard later than 30 minutes after his/her scheduled time shall be disqualified.
+After the time limit, the rider may arrive late, but penalty points will be added for arrival at the scoring table after the scheduled time at the rate of one point per minute.
+Any rider turning in his scorecard later than the final cutoff time shall be disqualified.
 Official time must be kept by a digital clock, so that a rider’s finish time includes all of the finishing minute, i.e., if a finishing time is 4:31 p.m., that minute holds until the digital clock records 4:32.
 The riders’ finishing times shall be marked on their scorecards by an official at the scoring table.
 To obtain the final score, points lost on time and points lost on observation are added.

 as appropriate.
 The sweep rider will close each section in numerical order, but starting wherever the Trialsmaster chooses.
 If there are riders at a section still waiting to ride, the sweep rider will follow the last one and close each section after him/her.
 In this case, the penalty time will continue until the sweep rider reaches the scoring table.

-a) Most cleans, most ones, most twos, most threes will win.
-If still tied, then the Rider with the lowest score in the first section of sequentially ridden sections where different points were scored by the riders will win.
+Most cleans, most ones, most twos, most threes will win.
+If still tied, then the Rider with the lowest first loop score, then second loop and so forth will win.